warestack/cc/Class 2/Lab2.2 Building the MiniFilm application.md

 * Conceptualise an application development task
 * Deploy a free MongoDB instance on the MongoDB Atlas
-* Create a MiniFilm application using NodeJS
+* Create a MiniFilm application using Node.js

 #### Lab 2.2: Building the MiniFilm application with MongoDB

-You will need to watch the next video on how to install and run a NodeJS app.
+You will need to watch the next video on how to install and run a Node.js app.

 > Take your time, make sure you double-check the code and debug your code as you do.